cccs-eric/assemblyline4_docs/docs/user_manual/searching.md

 # Searching

 Assemblyline offers a search capability within its user interface to search for anything inside its repository.
-Using the search widget, a user can issue a Lucune-based search query that will be handled internally by [Elasticsearch](https://www.elastic.co/).
+Using the search widget, a user can issue a Lucene-based search query string that will be handled by the internal search engine.
 The fields available for searching are dictated by several Object Data Models (aka ODMs) that are captured via Elastic indices.

 Elastic indices allow Assemblyline to deduplicate most of the results in the system which is a major reason Assemblyline can scale so well.